djagula/api/README.md

 The current API limits are 1000 requests per second, and 2000 bursts per request.
 API calls **must** complete within 30 seconds.

 Each signed URL can be directly downloaded through a browser or programmatically, which expires **1 hour** after being generated.
+If downloading via `wget` ensure double qoutes (") are around the signed URL.

 ### <h3 id="fields">API Fields</h3>